nhusher/blog/_posts/2017-11-28-context-in-redux-saga.md

 ### The solution

 One of redux-saga's greatest features is that I can test a saga's behavior without actually executing that behavior, or even really knowing much about the details of how that behavior alters the world.
-It seems like it should be possible to apply that to dependencies as well.
-With redux-saga 0.15.0 and later, it is, using context.
+It it should be possible to apply that to dependencies as well.
+And it is possible in redux-saga 0.15.0 and later using context.

 Right now, there are very limited docs for context, but acts as shared value across all sagas that can be read with the `getContext` effect and written to by the `setContext` effect.
 It can also be set when the saga middleware is created by passing a context object as configuration.